| Trimming

 SHOULDERS ETC.

-thinning shears are also used, inserting the blade underneath the coat
+The thinning shears are also used, inserting the blade underneath the coat

 and "into" or "with" the direction of coat growth as in the red lines